duereg/js-algorithms/README.md

 * Merge Sort
 * Quick Sort

-Various problems will be solved using the basic algorithms and data structures to showcase how they can be used as well.
+Various problems will be solved to show how to use these basic algorithms and data structures.

 The process of creating this code is documentated at http://codetype.wordpress.com